 Introduction

-In this article, learn how to create 2D animations as well as techniques to make your animation movements more effective.
+In this article, learn about some broad approaches to creating 2D animations such as cut-out animation and tweening, as well as techniques and features in animation software to make the animation process easier.

 2D Animation Techniques

 There are two main types of 2D animation techniques: frame-by-frame animation and keyframe animation.
-These involve using an animation timeline to set the movements of the animation.
+These both involve using a timeline to set the movements of the animation, and can be made using 2D animation software such as Clip Studio Paint.

 Frame-by-frame animation

-This is a method in which pictures are drawn one by one for each frame.
-In the most basic form, the principle is the same as a flip book, where you draw each motion on a sheet of paper.
+This is a method in which each frame has a drawn image.
+The principle is the same as a flip book, where each image is drawn on its own sheet of paper and then played in sequence to create movement.

-This is a common technique in animation that involves splitting the elements into parts and moving them separately.
-For example, you can separate the character's eyes and animate a blink to add motion to the image without having to redraw the entire picture.
+Cut-out animation is a common technique that involves separating the elements of an image in their own animation folders and animating them as required, while reusing parts of the animation that don’t need to move.
+For example, you can separate the character's eyes and animate a blink without having to redraw or copy the entire face.
 This streamlines the process of frame-by-frame animation.

 Keyframe animation